 Roller Brake Test RBT

-An HGV roller brake test (RBT) is a controlled and safe way to measure the performance of a heavy goods vehicle's braking system.
-Here's a breakdown of how it works:
+An HGV roller brake test (RBT) is a controlled and safe method used to assess the braking performance of a heavy goods vehicle.
+This test is crucial for ensuring that the vehicle's brakes meet safety standards and operate effectively under real-world conditions.
+Here's a detailed breakdown of how the process works:

 The Setup:

-1. The Roller Bed: The vehicle is driven onto a platform with two sets of rollers underneath 1 axle at a time.
-These rollers are powered by electric motors and have a textured surface to simulate real-road conditions.
+• The Roller Bed: The vehicle is driven onto a platform equipped with two sets of powered rollers under one axle at a time.
+These rollers are driven by electric motors and feature a textured surface to mimic real-road conditions.
+This setup is designed to simulate the forces a vehicle would experience during braking while maintaining a controlled environment for accurate measurements.

 The Test: